bablokb/jasper-install/Readme.md

 the file `$PREFIX/lib/jasper/jasper.py` and some files in `"$PREFIX/lib/jasper/static`.
 If you want to return to the original state, you should fetch the files from Jasper's Github-project.

+To change the name after installation, you can run

+    sudo ./jasper-install -f thomas

+to install this feature (regardless of the value of `INSTALL_thomas`).

 If you prefer a different name, you should follow the instructions on the project website of Jasper.